How to Get Into UVA: Acceptance Rate & Strategies

 The UVA admission staff reads “the entire application before we render a decision.
 There are no “cut offs” (remember GPA is not standardized, so that doesn’t make sense in Virginia).
 We read every file, front to back, before we make our recommendations.
 We read and double check our files multiple times.”
 In the words of one admissions officer, the “best way to effectively communicate what holistic admission looks like to me is to compare your application to a puzzle…The largest, most central piece of your puzzle is your transcript.
 This shouldn’t be a surprise since your transcript represents four years of academic development.”

 It is also worth highlighting that recruited athletes enjoy a huge edge.
-This is because UVA takes great pride in their 27 NCAA Division I sports teams.
+This is because UVA takes great pride in its 27 NCAA Division I sports teams.
 Overall, approximately 750 student-athletes are presently attending the university.
 Of course, other outside-the-classroom endeavors can also enhance your application profile.
 For advice about how to stand out on the extracurricular front, check out our previous blog entitled How Many Extracurricular Activities Do I Need for College?

 Who Actually Gets Into the University of Virginia?

 Let’s look at the demographics of the current undergraduate student body.
-Geographically, the greatest percentage of Class of 2026 members are Virginia residents.
+Geographically, the greatest percentage of Class of 2029 members are Virginia residents.

-• Virginia: 62%
+• Virginia: 66%

-• Out of State: 38%
+• Out of State: 34%

 Among non-residents, competition is stiffest among those hailing from states with endless streams of qualified applicants (the entire Northeast & the West Coast).
-If you hail from the Deep South like Alabama or Mississippi or a less-populated state like Wyoming or North Dakota, your location is more likely to provide a boost to your admissions chances at UVA.
+If you hail from the Deep South, like Alabama or Mississippi, or a less-populated state, like Wyoming or North Dakota, your location is more likely to provide a boost to your admissions chances at UVA.

-Looking at ethnic identity, the breakdown of the Class of 2026 members was:
+Looking at ethnic identity, the breakdown of the Class of 2028 members was:

-• Caucasian/White: 47%
+• Caucasian/White: 46%

 • Asian American: 20%

-• Hispanic: 8%
+• Hispanic: 9%

-• African American: 8%
+• Black or African American: 7%

-• Nonresident Aliens: 5%
+• International: 5%

-Looking at the gender breakdown, the Class of 2026 had significantly more female members:
+Looking at the gender breakdown, the Class of 2028 had significantly more female members:

 • Men: 43%